evanhan6561/433-final-project-shodan/README.txt

 433 Final Project: Using SHODAN to Analyze Barnes Jewish Hospital

 Files:
+whois-bjc.txt
+    Metadata found about BJC through the whois command in terminal.

 bjc-all-ips.json
     Contains the banners of all IPs under the organization "BJC Health System" as json